imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-Azure-Virtual-Desktop-AzureAD-DomainServices.md

 # Deploy Azure Virtual Desktop for Azure AD Domain Services Add-On
 <img src="./x_Images/AzureVirtualDesktopAzureActiveDirectoryDomainServicesAddOn.svg" height="600" width="800"/>

+THE FOLLOWING DEPLOYMENT MUST ALREADY EXIST TO USE THIS DEPLOYMENT:

+- Deploy-AzureAD-DomainServices

-THE FOLLOWING TASKS MUST BE DONE PRIOR TO THIS DEPLOYMENT:
+THE FOLLOWING TASKS MUST BE DONE PRIOR CONNECTING TO SESSION HOST:

-- User Performing deployment must be added to the "Virtual Machine User Login" Role
+- Azure AD Group pre-created that will be granted Workspace Access
+- Session Host Logon requires membership within the Azure AD Group

 This Deployment deploys the following items: